pomeloduan/go-ollama/README.md

 ## Project Introduction

+这是一个简洁且技术准确的翻译版本：

-This project is a simple Go application that demonstrates how to interact with the Ollama local AI model service.
-Ollama is a tool for running large language models locally, and this project shows how to call these models through Go programs.
+This is a Go sample project that demonstrates how to call a local Ollama AI model with minimal code.
+It implements three core functions with the leanest possible implementation:

+- **Prompt Management**: Optimize instructions for model interaction
+- **Context Handling**: Maintain coherence across multi-turn conversations
+- **RAG Integration**: Enhance response quality through retrieval-augmented generation

 ## Features